inmanta/examples/Training/1-basic-deployment.md

 In this section, we update an ip address.

-First, we change the in the model
+First, we change the ip in the model:

 ```diff